michael-collins/feeling-responsive/collections/_assignments/project-1-primitives.md

  6. Modular game assets (with examples of the things they can construct)
  7. [Archiviz Renderings](https://www.youtube.com/watch?v=BW3QdSJoo7k) of interior or exterior spaces
  8. Renderings in the style of portrait photography
+ 9. Renderings in the style of a particular style of photography, painting, or illustration.
+10. Product design concept renderings
- 9. Character design concept art or
+11. Character design concept art or
-10. Other (talk with instructor about an idea not listed)
+12. Other (talk with instructor about an idea not listed)

 ### Production Process (All steps required)